-- 1.13 Given the context outlined, EIOPA recommends NCAs to dedicate higher attention to the supervision of cyber underwriting risk, in particular to (re)insurance undertakings that have potentially significant exposure to non-affirmative cyber insurance risk and to those who have not yet developed a plan to identify and manage non-affirmative cyber underwriting risk. - 1.14 In particular, considering also challenges to draw a straight line between affirmative and non-affirmative risk, EIOPA recommends to engage in a supervisory dialogue with the undertakings and follow a more holistic and risk based approach in the supervision of at least the following aspects: - a) top-down strategy and appetite for (re)insurance undertakings to underwrite cyber risk; - b) identification and measurement of risks exposure with the purpose of implementing sound cyber underwriting practices, with particular regard to the non-affirmative cyber risk; - c) cyber underwriting risk management and risk mitigation, including the reinsurance strategy.
+- 1.14 Given the context outlined, EIOPA recommends NCAs to dedicate higher attention to the supervision of cyber underwriting risk, in particular to (re)insurance undertakings that have potentially significant exposure to non-affirmative cyber insurance risk and to those who have not yet developed a plan to identify and manage non-affirmative cyber underwriting risk, including tailored considerations regarding the specificities of the multiple Lines of Business and products impacted. - 1.15 In particular, considering also challenges to draw a straight line between affirmative and non-affirmative risk, EIOPA recommends to engage in a supervisory dialogue with the undertakings and follow a more holistic and risk based approach in the supervision of at least the following aspects: - a) top-down strategy and appetite for (re)insurance undertakings to underwrite cyber risk; - b) identification and measurement of risks exposure with the purpose of implementing sound cyber underwriting practices, with particular regard to the non-affirmative cyber risk; - c) cyber underwriting risk management and risk mitigation, including the reinsurance strategy.